 This is the first post in a two-part blog series.
 Read on about how to deliver such bad news to your SEO clients and yet keep them happy.

 As a final reminder, it’s always good to be two steps ahead and to get all your tracking in place before such an event arises.
-It’s highly recommend you track your search rankings as well as keep tabs on data from your Google Search Console, both of which can be done from within Mondovo at a few dollars a month.
+It’s highly recommended you make the most out of your rank tracker and track search rankings on a regular basis as well as keep tabs on data from your Google Search Console, both of which can be done from within Mondovo at a few dollars a month.

 Latest posts by Sameer Panjwani (see all)